Māori culture: European colonisation from c. 1800 AD

 Populations of Māori to Europeans changed greatly during the 1800s.
 Henry Williams estimated in 1839 only a 1100 Europeans in the North Island, with 200 of them missionaries, and a total of about 500–600 Europeans in the Bay of Islands.
 The northern Māori population at the time has been estimated at 30,000 to 40,000, down from about 100,000 fifty years before.
 This drop in population was mostly due to the introduction of European diseases (measles and influenza) and to the Musket Wars.
 The Pākehā population doubled in the 1850s, surpassing the Māori population by the late 1860s, 1896 Māori population was about 40,000 and Pākehā was 700,000.

 Alcohol was not present in Māori culture before European contact.
 Many Māori supported Henry Williams who opposed "the activities of grog-sellers, gun-runners and other irreligious Europeans in the Bay of Islands".
 The mission at "Paihia, directly opposite the notoriously lawless settlement of Kororāreka (later Russell), [was set up] to contrast Christianity with the decadent forms of European life".

 European settlers brought their culture about sexuality and sexual violence to New Zealand.
 Sex within Māori culture was an open discussion, people chose their own sexual partners and 'accepted that sex before marriage occurred'.
-In Māori society assault on a women was a serious offense different to English laws.
+In Māori society assault on a woman was a serious offence different to English laws.
 Before 1896 under English law the age of consent was 12 years old and incest was not considered a crime.
 European settlers had double standards of it being more acceptable for men to have sex outside of marriage, women were blamed for prostitution and rape was rarely prosecuted.
 The Victorian ethos that came with colonisation undermined the role of women in Māori society.

-Many Maori started adopting the Christian faith from 1930s onwards, over time creating a uniquely Māori Christianity.
+Many Māori started adopting the Christian faith from 1830s onwards, over time creating a uniquely Māori Christianity.
 Burial practices changed to incorporate aspects of Christianity.
 Bodies were usually buried in the ground by the mid-1840s, although sometimes coffins decorated with Māori motifs were used, suspended in trees or on poles as drawn by J. Polack.
 These were highly tapu.